 CURRY HEALTH CENTER —

-STUDENT ASSAULT RESOURCE CENTER (SARC)
+STUDENT ADVOCACY RESOURCE CENTER (SARC)

-- Peer counseling.
+- Individual and group counseling.

 - Bystander intervention, diversity, healthy relationships, self-care and first responder trainings.

 - Awareness-raising events around interpersonal violence and healthy relationships.